The Nephilim Giants

 "When the morning stars sang together, And all the sons of God shouted for joy?"

-This particular passage refers to time before creation, when the heavenly host began rejoicing His creation.
-Again, bene elohim/sons of God clearly refers to angels of God, dwelling in the heavenly realm, joining in chorus with the morning stars.
+This particular passage refers to a time before creation.
+Again, bene elohim/sons of God clearly refers to angels of God dwelling in the heavenly realm and singing with the morning stars.
 There can be no argument against the identity of "sons of God" as angels in these three passages.
-The exact same phrase used in reference to the Nephilim giants of Genesis 6 is used in all three of these passages.
+The exact same phrase - bene elohim - used in reference to the Nephilim giants of Genesis 6 is used in all three of these passages.

 Based on context, there can be little doubt bene elohim refers to angels.
 If so, the Nephilim giants in Genesis 6 were a special kind of half-divine, half-human offspring.
 These beings appear very similar to the Greek gods of Greek mythology.
 Genesis, of course, took place millenia before the Greek civilization came to being.